PURPOSE

 What

-- Evergreen fund to invest and shape systemic change for sustainability, focusing on climate solutions (endowment model).
+- Revolving philanthropic fund to invest and shape systemic change for sustainability, focusing on climate solutions.

 Where

-- Focus on non-OECD countries (low and middle income countries; Global South; Global Majority).
+- Focus on low and middle income countries (also known as the Global South and Global Majority).

 Why

-- Most of the world’s growth and emissions are taking place in the Global South.
+- Most of the world’s growth and greenhouse gas emissions are taking place in the Global South.

-- Emerging market and developing economies have on average at least 4% annual growth vs <2% for OECD economies.
+- LMI economies have on average at least 4% annual growth vs <2% for OECD economies.

 Who